abhiTronix/vidgear/README.md

 WebGear API uses an intraframe-only compression scheme under the hood where the sequence of video-frames are first encoded as JPEG-DIB (JPEG with Device-Independent Bit compression) and then streamed over HTTP using Starlette's Multipart [Streaming Response](https://www.starlette.io/responses/#streamingresponse) and a [Uvicorn](https://www.uvicorn.org/#quickstart) ASGI Server.
 This method imposes lower processing and memory requirements, but the quality is not the best, since JPEG compression is not very efficient for motion video.

 In layman's terms, WebGear acts as a powerful **Video Broadcaster** that transmits live video-frames to any web-browser in the network.
 Additionally, WebGear API also provides a special internal wrapper around [VideoGear](#videogear), which itself provides internal access to both [CamGear](#camgear) and [PiGear](#pigear) APIs, thereby granting it exclusive power of broadcasting frames from any incoming stream.
-It also allows us to define our custom Server as source to manipulate frames easily before sending them across the network(see this [doc][webgear-cs] example).
+It also allows us to define our custom Server as source to transform frames easily before sending them across the network(see this [doc][webgear-cs] example).

 **Below is a snapshot of a WebGear Video Server in action on Chrome browser:**